Rule of thirds in Photography

-A basic example, the horizon in landscape photography.
+A basic example, is the horizon in landscape photography.
 When you are in front of a landscape, usually people compose with the horizon in the center.
 Instead of this, if you put in one of the two horizontal lines of the thirds, your photo will automatically focus on what you want to show.

 In this photo taken during a Provence Photo Tour, the view is of the lavender field, and from it you guide the view to the horizon to the tree and sky.
 If you place the horizon in the center, the eye will not have a place where to look natural, so if you wanted to show the incredible sky, the horizon should be placed in the lower horizontal line.

-These lines can change the way you look to an image, so choose first what is the main of your photo before thinking about composition.
+These lines can change the way you look at an image, so choose first what is the main of your photo before thinking about composition.
 Once you look through the camera, you can use the grid view in most cameras (Live View or Viewfinder).
 Check the manual of your camera to know better where to find this option.

 Let’s look an image to understand: